kallaway/100-days-of-code/r1-log.md

 * exercies 1-3, key points to remember are setting variables up front, then iterate over the list/dict, modifying the var as you go, printing its value at the end.
 Use += to concatenate.
 Going forward, think about how you can use other functions to populate those dicts/lists.

 **Thoughts:**:  Wrote my own code before looking at the solution.
 I need to remember to keep it simple at first.
 For instance, I tried to do list.append(dict) but should have just defined the list of dicts without making the dicts variables.

+### Day 3: 20191003, Thu

+**Today's Progress**:

+* Python 3 Scripting for System Administrators - pip, virtualenv, third party packages review
+* Learning Python (linkedin) - vscode python extension config, fetching internet data, working with JSON

+Finally get to work with real data, and also get a better understanding of main() funtion and what it means to a project with potentially multiple functions split over multiple files.

+**Thoughts:**:  I wonder if there is a better way to grab deal with deeply nested dictionary or list items instead of typing them all out.
+Also, is the json function in requests library same as the json library?
+Need to spend more time figuring out third party libs.